wantedfast/aspnetcore-webhook-with-resource-data-sample/readme.md

 *Note: you are only required to follow these steps if the resource you are subscribing to supports including resouces data in notifications and if you set `includeResourceData` to `true` in the configuration.
 In any other case, you can skip these steps.
 Refer to [the documentation](https://docs.microsoft.com/graph/api/resources/webhooks?view=graph-rest-beta) for a complete list of resources that support or not including resources data.*

 1. Go to Access policies under Settings.
 Click Add Access Policy.
-2. Under Secret Permissions, select Get and List.
+1. Under Secret Permissions, select Get and List.
-3. Under Certificate Permissions, select Get and List.
+1. Under Certificate Permissions, select Get and List.
-4. Under Select principal, select your appid.
+1. Under Select principal, select your appid.
-5. Under Authorized application, select your app. (pro tip: enter the appid in the search box)
-6. Click Add to finish your access policy.
+1. Click Add to finish your access policy.
 Wait for your access policy to deploy.

 ### Update appsettings.json